 In particular, principals are likely to be concerned with succession.
 The sole owner or majority owner of a company has as one of his or her central responsibilities the job of identifying, developing and transitioning control to the next principal if the company is to continue.

-A principal is generally someone who holds a significant stake in a company.
+A principal is generally someone who holds a significant stake in a company that manages business activities amongst other owners if there are any.
 He or she may be a sole, majority or minority owner.
 The principal could also be someone whose special skills are deemed essential to the company.
 Principals are usually key decision-makers and ambassadors for a company.

-- Finding the right financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+- If you’re researching investment firms you may want to consider working with a financial advisor who can help you make a financial plan.
+Finding the right financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.